LucasCdiniz/Desafio_Backend_/README.md

  https://bityli.com/documentacaoswagger

-Link para a apresentação do Projeto sendo apresentada no Postman:
+Link para a apresentação do Projeto sendo demonstrada no Postman:

  https://youtu.be/q5A1VgoyF9Q